LAS VEGAS —

-LAS VEGAS, Nev. - Grand Canyon headed on their second road trip of the season as they traveled to Las Vegas this past weekend to take on Mountain West opponent UNLV and Big 12 opponent Utah.Â
+Grand Canyon headed on its second road trip of the season and earned a split of two matches in Las Vegas this weekend with a loss to Mountain West opponent UNLV and a bounce-back win against Big 12 opponent Utah.Â

 Â